 Tying It All Together:

-By imploring both an organic and paid search strategy, you’ll be covering all of your bases around search.
-You’ll be able to tailor your paid search strategy to ensure that your website displays in results that you can’t rank for organically, and vice versa.
+By building a well-rounded search strategy that uses both organic and paid sources, you’ll be covering all of your bases around search.
+You’ll be able to tailor your paid search strategy to ensure that your website displays in the search results that you don’t rank for organically, and vice versa.